 Counts, crude rates, and percentages by locality are calculated.
 Counts and rates are provided for Indicators 1-3 and 6-12.
 Locality percentages are provided for Indicators 4 and 5.
 Localities are considered as having the indicator if the locality count, rate, or percentage for each indicator is above the state average count, state rate, or state percentage.
 If a count, rate, or percentage for a locality is above the state threshold, the locality receives one (1) point for that indicator.
 If a locality meets both the count and the rate for Indicators 1-3 and/or 6-12, that locality receives two (2) points for that indicator.
-If a count, rate, or percentage for a locality is equal to or under the state threshold, the locality receives are one under the state threshold, the locality receives are summed together to provide an overall indicator score for that locality.
+If a count, rate, or percentage for a locality is equal to or under the state threshold, the locality receives for that indicator.
+The points that each locality receives from the 12 indicators are summed together to provide an overall indicator score for that locality.
 The minimum score a locality can receive is zero (0), and the maximum score a locality can receive is 22.
 A state average indicator score is also calculated (total number of points for the state divided by 133 localities).
 The average state indicator score is 9.
 If the locality's indicator score is above the state score (10-22), the locality is deemed as a priority locality.